vault12/glow/README.md

 ```

 ##### Source maps and tests
-By default, the build generates source maps and places them in the `dist` directory.
+By default, the build generates source maps and places them in the `build` directory.
 To create a build and run the tests, navigate to the glow directory and type the following in a terminal:

 ```Shell
 node_modules/gulp/bin/gulp.js